tomjwells/fin.tomoswells.com/README.md

 ## Flask

-To install the Python dependencies, use the alias
+The necessary Python dependencies can be installed using the alias
 ```
 pyenv
 ```
-which installs the necessary libraries using `pip` and activates the new environment.

 The flask application may be launched using
 ```